gward35/generative-layout/README.md

 ## The Random Param

 allows generation of random patterns everytime the user makes a request to the url (if not passed into url the default is `false`).
-If a parameter is not set such as `pattern` or `color` that will be randomized too\
+If a parameter is not set such as `pattern` or `color` that will be randomized too.
+Note: if `customColor` is set to true `color` will not be added to the query string\
 usage: `random=true`